angular-redux/ng-redux/README.md

   });
 ```

-By passing `$ngReduxProvider.combineReducersFunc(myCombineReducers);`, ngRedux will use the new myCombineReducers function instead of the default one that comes with redux.
+By passing `$ngReduxProvider.setCombineReducersFunc(myCombineReducers);`, ngRedux will use the new myCombineReducers function instead of the default one that comes with redux.

 #### Usage